Negotiating Global Settlements: The US Perspective

 Whether negotiating a settlement agreement in the criminal or regulatory context, many common principles come into play.
 To facilitate a successful negotiation, a company must have a comprehensive understanding of (1) benchmark terms for historical settlements regarding similar misconduct, (2) those terms that are most significant to the company and (3) any distinguishing factors in the matter at issue that encourage terms less severe than the benchmarks.

 Nearly all corporate settlements with US authorities include some form of monetary penalty.
-The form largely depends on the regulator and its practices.
+The form largely depends on the US authority and its practices.
 Typically, monetary penalties in regulatory settlements consist of a civil monetary penalty.
-Disgorgement of profits or restitution to harmed parties may also be required.
+Disgorgement of profits or restitution to harmed parties may also be required.62

 In June 2017, the US Supreme Court issued a seemingly consequential decision that could have diminished the SEC’s leverage in settlement negotiations.
 In Kokesh v.
-SEC, the Supreme Court held that a five-year statute of limitations applies to SEC enforcement actions seeking disgorgement.
-Looking at the numbers alone, Kokesh does not seem to have greatly affected disgorgement in SEC enforcement actions.
-Disgorgement recoveries increased from US$2.8 billion in FY 2016 to US$3 billion in FY 2017, before dipping to US$2.5 billion in FY 2018.
-In FY 2019, however, disgorgement recoveries increased to US$3.2 billion.
-Nevertheless, the SEC has stated that ‘[t]he Kokesh decision has had a significant impact, as many securities frauds are complex, well-concealed, and are not discovered until investors have been victimized over many years’, and estimates that ‘the Kokesh ruling has caused the Commission to forgo approximately $1.1 billion dollars in disgorgement in filed cases’.
-Kokesh also raised the question of whether the Court would, in fact, recognise disgorgement as an available remedy in SEC enforcement proceedings.
-In June 2020, the Court addressed this issue in Liu v.
-SEC, upholding the use of disgorgement by the SEC so long as a disgorgement award ‘does not exceed a wrongdoer’s net profits’.
-The impact of Liu remains to be seen.
+SEC,65 the Supreme Court held that a five-year statute of limitations applies to SEC enforcement actions seeking disgorgement.66 Kokesh also raised the question of whether the Court would, in fact, recognise disgorgement as an available remedy in SEC enforcement proceedings.67 In June 2020, the Court addressed this issue in Liu v.
+SEC,68 upholding the use of disgorgement by the SEC so long as a disgorgement award ‘does not exceed a wrongdoer’s net profits’.69 Looking at the numbers alone, Kokesh does not seem to have greatly affected disgorgement in SEC enforcement actions.70 In response to the uncertain impact of Liu, however, the SEC plans to continue ‘changes in the balance between the penalties and disgorgement’, and may thus ‘recommend higher penalties in some cases where the statutory scheme permits’.71

-The DOJ announced in 2019 a written policy formalising how the Criminal Division should consider a company’s argument that it is financially unable to pay an otherwise appropriate penalty.
-Under the policy, which aims to promote transparency around corporate penalties, the parties must first agree on the form of a corporate criminal resolution and the otherwise appropriate monetary penalty in the absence of the inability-to-pay considerations.
-The company must then complete an 11-point questionnaire, which requires the disclosure of, among other things, cash-flow projections, federal income tax returns for the past five years, operating budgets, acquisition or divestiture plans, encumbered assets and payments to the business’s highest-earning executives.
-DOJ lawyers are then directed to consider that information in light of statutory sentencing factors, the US Sentencing Guidelines, and the Justice Manual’s principles regarding the consideration of collateral consequences in resolving a corporate criminal case.
+As to criminal monetary penalties, the DOJ announced in 2019 a written policy formalising how the Criminal Division should consider a company’s argument that it is financially unable to pay an otherwise appropriate penalty.72 Under the policy, which aims to promote transparency around corporate penalties, the parties must first agree on the form of a corporate criminal resolution and the otherwise appropriate monetary penalty in the absence of the inability-to-pay considerations.
+The company must then complete an 11-point questionnaire, which requires the disclosure of, among other things, cash-flow projections, federal income tax returns for the past five years, operating budgets, acquisition or divestiture plans, encumbered assets and payments to the business’s highest-earning executives.73 DOJ lawyers are then directed to consider that information in light of statutory sentencing factors, the US Sentencing Guidelines, and the Justice Manual’s principles regarding the consideration of collateral consequences in resolving a corporate criminal case.74

 In addition to monetary penalties, settlement agreements will often include other continuing obligations.
 In particular, settlement agreements almost always contain language stating that the company will commit to undertake remedial efforts, such as the enhancement of its compliance programmes or an obligation to report potential violations of law in the future.
 To ensure ongoing compliance and satisfactory remedial efforts, government agencies may require the use of corporate monitors to keep corporations accountable.

 A potentially substantial obligation in corporate settlements is the imposition of a monitor to oversee a company’s compliance with a settlement agreement and report back to the government on the company’s progress.
 The requirement of an independent monitor was common for DPAs and NPAs, but self-monitoring and reporting became more standard in settlement agreements.
-Recently, there appears to be a resurgence of the imposition of outside monitors.
-As at October 2020, the DOJ Fraud Section had three active monitors appointed in 2017, one active monitor in 2018, four active monitors in 2019 and one active monitor in 2020.
-In an attempt at greater transparency, the DOJ issued guidance in October 2018 for the selection of monitors in criminal matters.
+Recently, there appears to be a resurgence of the imposition of outside monitors.75 In October 2021, the DOJ made clear that ‘there is no default presumption against corporate monitors’.76 The DOJ ‘is free to require the imposition of independent monitors whenever it is appropriate to do so in order to satisfy our prosecutors that a company is living up to its compliance and disclosure obligations under the DPA or NPA’.77 In an attempt at greater transparency, the DOJ issued guidance in October 2018 for the selection of monitors in criminal matters.78

 Given the substantial expense and disruption caused by a monitorship, it is in a corporation’s interest to try and avoid the imposition of a monitor – especially in instances where corporate culpability is relatively low and the company has already undertaken substantial remedial efforts.
 The most effective way for a company to avoid the imposition of a monitor continues to be to voluntarily report its misconduct, to co-operate fully with the government’s resulting investigation and to demonstrate to the government that the company has already undertaken a comprehensive remediation plan.
 Where a monitor is imposed, a corporation can mitigate the disruption by negotiating the monitor’s duration of assignment, scope of responsibility, decision-making capacity and accessibility to corporate files.